Table of Contents

-- Start with small incremental changes to your current diet.
-Large, drastic changes to your diet are not sustainable and can lead to increased symptoms and stress.
-Instead, focus on making small, incremental changes over a longer period of time (usually weeks to months).
+- Start with small incremental changes to your current diet: Large, drastic changes are not sustainable and can lead to increased symptoms and stress.
+Instead, focus on making small, incremental changes over a longer period of time, usually weeks to months.
 This will give your body time to adapt to new foods and make the changes more sustainable.
 For example, consider introducing just a single new food in a small quantity and slowly increasing the portion size week after week.

-- Prepare foods differently so they’re more tolerable.
-If you find that raw fruits and vegetables trigger your symptoms, start by cooking them well or adding them into a smoothie.
-The cooking process makes foods easier to digest and is a common way of making them more tolerable for people with IBD.
+- Prepare foods differently so they’re more tolerable: If you find that raw fruits and vegetables trigger your symptoms, start by cooking them until fork tender or adding them into a smoothie.
+These techniques make foods easier to digest and are a way of making them more tolerable for people with IBD.

-- Consider working with an IBD dietitian.
-Working towards a healthy, well-balanced diet can be overwhelming to tackle on your own, particularly for people with IBD.
-Working with a Registered Dietitian that focuses exclusively on IBD is a safe and effective way to make sure that you have the support and tools you need to turn diet into an asset rather than a liability in managing IBD.
+- Consider working with an IBD dietitian: Working towards a healthy, well-balanced diet can be overwhelming to tackle on your own, particularly for people with IBD.
+Working with a registered dietitian that focuses exclusively on IBD is a safe and effective way to make sure that you are eating the right foods, vitamins, and minerals to support your needs and potentially reduce your risk of flares.

 It’s important to note that what matters most is not whether you consume a single food on the “limit” side of the pyramid, but rather what your diet looks like as a whole over weeks and months.

-Instead, we encourage you to work towards consuming a healthy well-balanced diet most of the time and when the occasion arises that you want to eat something off of the “limit” side of the pyramid, acknowledge it, and enjoy it!
+Instead, we encourage you to work towards consuming a healthy well-balanced diet most of the time and when the occasion arises that you want to eat something from the “limit” side of the pyramid: acknowledge and enjoy it!